 Thanks to the Jumpstart Our Business Startups (JOBS) Act of 2012, all investors, regardless of income or net worth, have opportunities to invest in alternative assets via equity crowdfunding.
 Title III of the JOBS Act created “true” equity crowdfunding, where all investors can invest in seed-stage startups and growing private companies on crowdfunding portals and broker-dealer platforms starting in May 2016.
 Title IV of the JOBS Act expanded the Regulation A exemption in 2015, and all investors can participate in Regulation A+ offerings, as they are known (also called mini-IPOs), via offering platforms.
 Everyone can be an angel investor.

-Most individuals should limit their investments in alternatives—angel investments, venture capital, private equity, hedge funds, tangible assets, precious metals, etc.—to 5 percent or 10 percent of their investment portfolios, according to conventional wisdom.
+Most individuals should limit their investments in alternatives—angel investments, venture capital, private equity, hedge funds, tangible assets, precious metals, etc.—to 5% or 10% of their investment portfolios, according to conventional wisdom.

 Why would anyone—anyone motivated primarily by financial returns, that is—invest in risky private securities if they can, more easily and with greater liquidity, invest in less risky public securities?
 Because taking such a risk generally gives investors an opportunity to earn commensurately higher returns.